 The protocol has been signed by Angola, Democratic Republic of Congo, Lesotho, Madagascar, Mauritania, Mozambique, Namibia, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe.
-The Economic Community of West African States, which includes Benin, Burkina Faso, Cape Verde, Cote d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo, also is in the process of developing regional policy on sexual harassment in the workplace and in educational institutions.
+The Economic Community of West African States, which includes Benin, Burkina Faso, Cape Verde, Cote d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo, also has put in place regional policy on sexual harassment in the workplace and in educational institutions.
 (See:Office of the Commissioner on Human Development and Gender)

 The Charter of Fundamental Rights of the European Union specifically enshrines the right to be free from discrimination on the basis of sex, and Article 23 obligates states to ensure equality between men and women in all areas.
 This principle has been further elaborated through several directives dealing with sexual harassment, including Directive 2006/54/EC related to equal opportunities in employment and the Directive 2004/113/EC related to equal treatment in access to goods and services.
 These directives require member states to incorporate into national law the following principles: